Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Google alerts can provide information about conditions and rumors long before any concrete events, by automatically sending you email when Google finds a hit that matches a search string you define.
 You can specialize to news.
 By setting alerts for your organization name and the names of people in your report chain, you can be tuned in to changes that might affect your position.

 There are no guarantees — layoffs might eventually affect you.
 What to do then?
 A topic for another time.
-First in this series Go to top Top Next issue: Four Popular Ways to Mismanage Layoffs: I Next Issue
+How to Avoid a Layoff: The Inside Stuff First issue in this series Go to top Top Next issue: Four Popular Ways to Mismanage Layoffs: I Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info